Former Maine health club director charged with fraud, embezzlement

 Michael A. Morrison, 41, was charged Wednesday in federal court in Portland by the U.S. Attorney’s Office.
 Morrison is charged with one count each of embezzlement and health care fraud.

-Morrison served as the executive director at the Trade Winds Health, Swin and Tan Club in Rockland from 2005 until July 2016.
+Morrison served as the executive director at the Trade Winds Health, Swim and Tan Club in Rockland from 2005 until July 2016.
 The health club also included a businesses called Coastal Physical Therapy.

 According to the U.S. Attorney’s Office, between 2014 and 2016, Morrison allegedly submitted more than $177,000 worth of fraudulent claims to Medicare, MaineCare, the Veterans Administration health care program and Anthem Blue Cross Blue Shield.